 Every year, HKDCS provides internship opportunities for university students to arouse their awareness about Hong Kong cetaceans and marine environments so that they can become future specialists in environmental science and conservation.
 Students may take part in this internship program during summer/winter vacation, or at other available time.

 DUTIES: The main duty of interns is to participate in conservation work of Chinese white dolphins and finless porpoises.
-Interns have to assist HKDCS in organising public awareness activities (e.g. dolphin-watching trips, exhibitions and/or seminars).They may also experience a bit land-based surveys at several elevated points on land at times.
+Interns have to assist HKDCS in organising public awareness activities (e.g. dolphin-watching trips, exhibitions and/or seminars).They may also tag along with the research team for boat and land-based survey to observe dolphins and watch their habitat in order to enhance understanding to the threats they are facing and their plight.
 There are also opportunities for interns to conduct their own small-scale conservation projects under the supervision of HKDCS officer.

 ◦ Age 18 or above; non-smoker

 ◦ Undergraduate or graduate students majoring in Biology, Environmental Science, or other related subjects